-From April to December of 2020, CWB participated in and supported biweekly meetings and a public information session lead by the BC Government to improve the way it responds, as regulator, to low water levels in the Koksilah River.
-Participants of this group worked collaboratively to identify ways to improve information flow.
-Farmers successfully identified a voluntary approach to prevent regulatory action in 2020.
+From April to December of 2020, CWB participated in and supported biweekly meetings lead by the BC Government to improve the way it responds, as regulator, to low water levels in the Koksilah River.
+Participants of this group worked collaboratively to identify ways to improve information flow, and to hold an online public information session on the topic.

 Participants include representatives of CWB, ARDCorp, BC Min.
 Forests, Lands, Natural Resource Operations, Min.
-Agriculture, BC Dairy Association, Water Survey Canada, Koksilah Watershed Working Group, and Mosaic Forest Resources..
+Agriculture, BC Dairy Association, Water Survey Canada, Koksilah Watershed Working Group, and Mosaic Forest Resources.